jmgirard/CARMA/index.md

 CARMA is a media annotation program that collects continuous ratings while displaying audio and video files.
 It is designed to be highly user-friendly and easily customizable.
 CARMA enables researchers and study participants to provide moment-by-moment ratings of multimedia files using a computer mouse, keyboard, or joystick.
 The rating scale can be configured on a number of parameters including its labels and numerical range.
 Annotations can be displayed alongside the multimedia file and saved for easy import into statistical analysis software.
 CARMA provides a tool for researchers in affective computing, human-computer interaction, and the social sciences who need to capture the unfolding of subjective experience and observable behavior over time.

-## Download
-* The latest release of CARMA will always be available from <https://github.com/jmgirard/CARMA/releases>
-* Documentation for CARMA can be accessed via the wiki at <https://github.com/jmgirard/CARMA/wiki>
-* Issues can be reported and features can be requested at <https://github.com/jmgirard/CARMA/issues>

 ## Screenshots
 <table width="100%">
 <tr>